• Skip to primary navigation

 If I'm hosting a party I like to serve 4-6 different canapés per person.
 Ideally all of these will be prepared ahead of time so that I only have to put them out when my guests arrive.

 Need some ideas for canapés?
 Then why not try some of my other appetizers like these Cranberry Goats Cheese Toasts or my Easy Shrimp Appetizer with Dips.
-I'm all about great make ahead finger food that can feed a crowd.
+This easy homemade Hamachi Crudo is also ready in minutes and these 3 Ingredient Sausage Rolls are always a crowd favorite.
+I'm all about great make ahead finger food!

 Variations of Tomato & Ricotta Toasts: